 The router supports redirection of IPv4/IPv6 traffic arriving on a Layer 3 interface to a VAS interface bound to an ESI with an EVPN control plane.
+In this encoding, the SF-IP address represents the VAS interface address, and the ifIndex is the VAS interface ID.
 An OF controller can program L3 steering with the switch-defined-cookie command enabled using the following OF encoding: